Wim de Craene

 Their first single (the preferred format for NWOBHM outfits, over the demo tape) was Spellbound, which appears to be a heavily-rewritten version of an older song.
 If you're familiar with the era, it sounds more like Geordies White Spirit than anyone, with a similar organ-driven sound, although it's actually its b-side, Hall Of Mirrors, we're interested in here.
 A seven-minute plus song, it fits all the criteria for epic hard rock of the time, with extra added 'Tron choir in the chorus, played by Peter Darley, who frequently plays to, or sometimes beyond his capabilities, particularly on the monosynth lines.
 Anyway, 'Tron strings later in the song, helping to make it a minor classic of its era.

 Single no.2 and final, Backlash, came out in '82, with the band no doubt struggling through financial vicissitude and general public apathy, as they didn't sound like a carbon copy of Iron bloody Maiden.
 If anything, Backlash is even less commercial than Spellbound, which, while laudable, wasn't guaranteed to sell copies or make megastars of the band.
 Again, no 'Tron on the a-side, but the flip, Salvador's Dream, opens with some gothic Hammond before (again) 'Tron choirs in the chorus and strings towards the end.
 Their only other officially available track of which I'm aware is Firing On All Eight from the mostly appalling New Electric Warriors compilation featuring one of the most stupid sleeves of all time, admittedly against stiff competition.
 Well, a guy with a (cheap) guitar slung round behind him with his back to the camera, standing next to a trials bike in a field, in the rain, watching three other blokes off in the distance, all wearing bike helmets and playing air guitar?
-I don't think that description does it justice, although I doubt if you can see that much detail on the image to the right.
+I don't think that description does it justice, although I doubt if you can see that much detail on the image to the left.
 Anyway, don't blame Dawnwatcher.

 So, both these singles go for silly money on eBay these days, but recordings are floating around the traders' circuit.
 They're actually well worth hearing if you're into the style, with some passable 'Tron work to boot.
 Reasonable.